Department of Computer Science assessment guidance for Students

 We also offer students an opportunity to ask to see their marked exam answers - details about when and how to do this will be published after each set of exams.
 Graduating students who wish to view their papers for the purpose of feedback, or understanding where they went wrong, may be able to do so during the August feedback session.
 Please email the Student Support Office with your request once semester two results have been published.

 If you have problems with exam technique, forget about past exams and concentrate on your next set of exams - you can still do something about them!
 Try answering some questions from old exam papers for the course-units you are currently taking and then ask the lecturers if they will look at your answers and give you some feedback e.g. during an examples class.
 Try to write your answers in conditions that are as realistic as possible - half an hour per question, no looking at your notes, etc.

 If you are still not satisfied, then you should look at the next section, about the complaints procedure.

 Start by talking to the lecturer or lab supervisor for queries about a lab or your year/programme tutor for other problems.
-They should normally be able to satisfy you, but if not, you can talk to your personal tutor, or to an exams officer, or to the head of UG/PGT, or to the head of the school, or to a member of the Student Support Office.
+They should normally be able to satisfy you, but if not, you can talk to your personal tutor, or to an exams officer, or to the head of UG/PGT, or to the head of the department, or to a member of the Student Support Office.

 The decisions of the examiners regarding passes, fails and degree classification are taken with extreme care and attention, with one of the primary considerations being fairness to all students.
 Once those decisions are made, the opportunities to change them are very limited; in particular, students do not have the right to have their papers remarked simply because the published mark does not match their expectation.
 Only if we are presented with prima facie evidence that a student has been treated unfairly will we even consider a change of decision.